fdtmsft/ignite25-LAB513-build-a2a-and-mcp-systems-using-swe-agents-and-agent-framework/README.md

 ### 📁 Repository

-For detailed lab instructions and hands-on exercises, navigate to the [spec-to-agents](https://github.com/microsoft/spec-to-agents) repository.
-The Skillable related instructions can be found in [lab/instructions](./lab/instructions) directory.
+Instructions can be found in [lab/instructions](./lab/instructions) directory.

 ### 🧠 Learning Outcomes